ferdinandfrank/vue-forms/docs/index.md

     ```

 ## Server Response Handling
+By default, an ajax form component will show an alert with an error message whenever the server responses with an error status code.
+This can be disabled by setting the 'alertError' prop to 'false'.
+Additionally, the form component will automatically fetch the error message from the server response for Laravel >= 5.5 validation errors as well as for thrown Laravel HTTP Exceptions.
+To fully customize the shown alert for a server error or even to show an alert on success responses, see the following:

 By specifying specific keys on the server response, the handling by the form components after the form submit can be controlled.
 Therefor, just return a JSON response with one or multiple of the following keys:
 - **alert:** _If this key is included, the form response handlers will try to show an alert message based on the following provided data:_
     - title: _The title to show on the alert._